Evolutionary Automata and Deep Evolutionary Computation: Conclusions and Final Comments

 \subsection{Acknowledgements}

 The author would like to thank Prof. Philip C. Treleaven for introducing him to the Fifth, Sixth and Seventh Generation Computing and new programming paradigms and architectures while at University College London.
 The author is grateful to late Prof. Peter Wegner from Brown University for multiple discussions on completeness of Turing computability, his Interaction Machines and fruitful cooperation.
 Finally, late Prof. Mark Burgin from UCLA must be acknowledged for his super-recursive algorithms, Inductive Turing Machines, and multiple contributions to the theory of evolutionary automata.
+The author appreciates useful comments from anonymous reviewers and editors.